syncfusion-content/windowsforms-docs/WindowsForms/FolderBrowser/LocationSettings.md

 Retrieves the location of the selected folder.</td></tr>
 </table>

- _Note: For the SelectLocation property to take effect, the StartLocation property must be set to 'CustomStartLocation'._
+N> For the SelectLocation property to take effect, the StartLocation property must be set to 'CustomStartLocation'._

 {%highlight c#%}